 Are you working on your business plan and trying to project your sales and potential income?
-Let me share the way we do this at The Client Attraction Business School.
+Let me share the way we do this at The Leveraged Business Business School.

 For the most part, we create our business plan one year at a time.
 We start out with an idea of what programs we’re going to create, workshops we’re going to offer, or new direction we’re going to take to grow the business and get clients.

 The next step is to map out our revenue plan, which includes:

 - Deciding on program timing and putting the events on a calendar

 - Estimating the number of people who will take advantage of each offering

 - Determining the price point we can charge for each program